DrColorado/lucas-consulting-site/lucas-consulting-site/products/under-development.md

 Best of all, FTAP utilizes the power of Artificial Intelligence and allows you to ask questions about your personal financial circumstances.
 "How much did I spend on Amazon last month?"
 "What have I spent on food so far this year?"
 "What am I spending on my credit card on average each month?"
 "What deposits have I made this year?"
 Or "What was my water bill last month compared to the same month last year?"

 Think of the benefits.
-FTAP can collect and organize virtually all of your financial statement data and give you extremely valuable insight into what you are making, and how you are spending your money.
+FTAP can collect and organize virtually all of your financial statement data and provide extremely valuable insight into what you are making, and how you are spending your money.

 <div id="ftap-details" class="collapsible-details" markdown="1">